Rate limits

 } - Tight retry loops without backoff.
 Retrying instantly on 429 just consumes the next minute's quota.
 Always honor

-Retry-After. - Sharing one token across many workers.
-Per-token limits mean 25 workers sharing a token share 25 concurrent slots.
-Issue one token per worker or per service.
+Retry-After. - Sharing one key across many workers.
+Budgets are per-key, so a fleet of workers sharing one key shares one concurrent-query budget.
+Issue one key per worker or per service.

 - Bulk inserts in single-row mode.
 Sending 10,000 single-row inserts will hit the rate limit.
 Use

-_batchinstead - one request, thousands of rows.
-See Insert → bulk.
+_batchinstead - one request, thousands of rows, ~18x the measured throughput.
+See batching above and Insert → bulk.